microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/src/readme.md

 ## Source Code
-The source code for the Tech Support agent used in LAB590 is in the folder named 'Tech-Support-Agent'
+the folder above named "Tech-Support-Agent" contains all of the code used to created the Tech Support agent in LAB590: Building collaborative agents in Teams with Teams AI Library.
+This folder can be copied and ran locally using Microsoft 365 Agents Toolkit.